boomerwing/Raspberry-Pi-Pico-Switch-Play/README.md

 # Raspberry-Pi-Pico-Switch-Play
 This Raspberry-Pi Pico FreeRTOS sumulation measures a voltage and displays a result on a seven seg LED.
-There is an alarm boundary which blinks the LED if the bountary is crossed.
+There is an alarm boundary which blinks the LED if the boundary is crossed.

 The active components are the PICO, A 16 port PCF8575 port extender, a Seven Segment LED, two LEDs, eight switches and a potentiometer to create the input voltage to be read by the ADC and displayed.